By Mike Spack, PE, PTOE

 - Minimize crossing distances

-- Locate crossings along desire lines
+- Locate crossings along where pedestrians want to cross

 - Organize bus stops to minimize transfer distances

-- Prioritize cyclists over turning drivers
+- Prioritize cyclists above turning drivers

 - Ensure sufficient queue space for cyclists